Learn New Skills on a Budget: Free Courses, Apps & Practice Plans

 Best Free Platforms: When to Use Which

+If you want to learn tech skills, pick one path and ship a tiny win.
 Don’t chase the logo—chase the fit.
 Pick one place, earn a tiny win, then switch only if you’re stuck.
 Use this quick guide to pick the right place to practice and avoid hopping endlessly between resources.

 Platform Best for Time to first win What to skip